HacKanCuBa/blake2signer/README.md

 print(unsigned)  # {'message': 'attack at dawn', 'extra': [1, 2, 3, 4]}
 ```

 It is always a good idea to set the `personalisation` parameter which can be any arbitrarily long bytes (it defaults to the class name plus some extra information).
-This helps defeating the abuse of using a signed stream for different signers that share the same key by changing the digest computation result.
+This helps to defeat the abuse of using a signed stream for different signers that share the same key by changing the digest computation result.
 See examples of this below and read more about it in the [hashlib docs](https://docs.python.org/3/library/hashlib.html#personalization).
 For example if you use a signer for cookies set something like `b'cookies-signer'` or if you use it for some user-related data signing it could be `b'user-data-signer'`, or when used for signing a special value it could be `b'the-special-value-signer`, etc.

 #### More Examples

-Both the `secret` and `personalisation` parameters are derived so they have no size limit.
+Both the `secret` and `personalisation` parameters are derived, so they have no size limit.
 Input data can always be arbitrarily long.

 A secure pseudorandom salt of the maximum allowed size for the hasher is generated for each signature internally and can't be manually set, meaning that every produced signature is non-deterministic so even if the payload doesn't change each signed payload will be different and unique.
 Other packages usually refer to salt as something to add to the secret to prevent signer misuse, but here we have the *personalisation* parameter for that.